dyrector-io/blog/content/blog/2023-03-08-a-quick-introduction-to-self-hosting/index.md

 headerAlt: Blog post header reading A quick introduction to self-hosting.
 ---

 **Self-hosting is an increasingly preferred way of using software compared to SaaS solutions.
 It’s cheaper, it gives control to engineers, what’s there not to like?
-Here’s a brief intro to the practice, the 0th issue of dyrectorio blog’s self-hosting pieces.**
+Here’s a brief intro to the practice, the 0th issue of dyrectorio blog’s self-hosting series.**

 ---